How to Get Tooth Abscess Pain Relief Fast

 An abscess is an infection of the tissue around the tooth.
 If left untreated, it can lead to sepsis, which is caused by bacteria in the bloodstream and can lead to organ failure.
 Leaving a tooth abscess untreated is a dangerous choice that could change your life or even kill you.

 If an abscess isn't treated, it can spread infection, cause inflammation in the eyes and throat, block the airways, and damage the jawbone.
 A person could also have severe pain in their face, mouth, or head, which other symptoms like fever or chills could accompany.
 You need to see a doctor immediately if you have any of these signs or symptoms.
-If you don't, you could have more health problems if the tooth abscess isn't treated.
+If you don't, you could have more health problems if the abscessed teeth isn't treated.

 How Is A Tooth Abscess Treated Professionally?